AppAndFlow/express-static-files-manager/README.md

 ## Github credentials

 If your repository is private, make sure to either ideally set your SSH key on your hosting machine or alternately set `githubUsername` and `githubPassword`.
 You can also use a github access token for the `githubToken`.
-If you take this path, you could also setup a bot with limited access rights.
+If you take this path, consider setting up a bot with limited access rights.

 ## Disclaimer